liamross/psiagram/packages/psiagram-plugin-grid/README.md

-# Psiagram Plugin Mouse Handler
+# Psiagram Plugin Grid

-An npm package to create a visual grid layer for Psiagram.
+A plugin to create a visual grid layer for a Psiagram SVG diagram.

 For documentation, see the [Documentation Site](https://www.psiagram.org/).